luker983/MOSIP-Setup-Instructions/README.md

 * `deactivate`

 You may need to install more packages in this virtual environment, but the errors should tell you what is needed.

+### dns

+If you get 503 errors on the admin interface, this might be why.

+For whatever reason, DNS worked on the first instance I stood up, but not on the second.
+I ended up changing all of the hostnames in `hosts.ini` back to `console.sb`, `mzmaster.sb`, ... with the `.sb` extension and things worked again.
+Once you make the changes, run `an playbooks/coredns.yml` to update the configuration.

+### permissions

+May need to run `sudo chown -R mosipuser mosip-infra/` to update the permissions on the new branch.